-The instructional day is of the highest importance.
-Parents may not bring children to the classroom during instruction, class parties, field day, etc. Parents are welcome to bring children under the age of 18 who are not enrolled at SES under the following conditions:

-Attending a parent conference before or after school; eating breakfast or lunch with SES children in the cafeteria (all parents/guest should eat on stage with only their child/student-due to safety concerns and allergies, we ask that you eat only with your child), school assemblies in the cafeteria and/or gym during the school day (space permitting) is permissible.
+Parents may not bring younger siblings to the classroom during instruction, class parties, field day, etc. Parents are welcome to bring children under the age of 18 who are not enrolled at SES under the following conditions: Attending a parent conference before or after school; school assemblies in the cafeteria and/or gym during the school day (space permitting) is permissible.
 Children are welcome at all school functions outside the school day, including PTO meetings, festivals, curriculum fairs, etc.